Risuko

 File Transfer Protocol handler:

-• FTP with optional TLS encryption
+• FTP with optional implicit-TLS encryption (FTPS)

-• SFTP (SSH File Transfer Protocol)
+• SFTP (SSH File Transfer Protocol) via russh + russh-sftp

 • Passive mode support